arun786/SpringBootWithJPA/FindAPersonBasedOnId.md

-# To find a Person
+# To find a Person based on Id

-## Flow for the Database is as follows
+## Flow from Controller to Service to Database is as follows

     Controller -> Service -> DAO -> DB